-However if this results in a 36-hour trip, having to change planes 2-3 times and wait for hours in 3 different airports then are the savings really worth it?
+However, if this means a 36-hour trip, having to change planes 2-3 times and wait for hours in 3 different airports then are the savings really worth it?

 Certainly not when you weigh it up against the torture that you will put your back through.

-So when you are planning your trip by all means shop around for a great deal but also consider being as kind to your back as you are to your wallet.
+So when you are planning your next trip by all means shop around for a great deal, but also consider being as kind to your back as you are to your wallet.

-And some of these things that can make the whole flying process easier on your body include:
+Because some of the things that will make the whole flying process easier on your body include:

-2. Bring Over the Counter Medications With You
+2. Take Over The Counter Medications With You

 Sometimes your body needs a little help to relax and withstand the pressures that flying can bring.

-So bring a supply of over the counter medications with you to help take away the pain and ease you through.
+So take a supply of over the counter medications with you to help take away the pain and ease you through.

-Drugs like Tylenol, Advil, Aleve, Motrin and Ibuprofen can help you to relax and fight off inflammation.
+As drugs like Tylenol, Advil, Aleve, Motrin, and Ibuprofen can all help you to relax and fight off inflammation.

-And by taking one an hour before your flight it will be in your system by the time you take off (a pre-emptive strike!).
+And by taking one an hour before your flight it will be in your system by the time you take off (so a pre-emptive strike!).